peter7775/opensearch-query-gateway/README.md

 A gateway for querying OpenSearch with support for multiple query layers, including a DCG-based parser, DSL builder, rule engine, and schema analysis.

-The project is designed for large-scale log search in OpenSearch, including environments with billions of records, where query clarity, validation, performance, and explainable schema inspection are important.
+The project is designed for large-scale search in OpenSearch, including environments with billions of records, where query clarity, validation, performance, and explainable schema inspection are important.

 ---